wordplate/wordplate.github.io/README.md

-# Vincent Klaiber
+# WordPlate

-This is my personal website.
-Keeping it simple. https://vinkla.com
+This is the [WordPlate](https://wordplate.github.io/) website.
+Keeping it simple.

 ## License